 Your assessment will dictate the manner in which you respond to each risk.
 You can easily remember the different responses to risks by remembering the ‘four Ts’.

-There may be a number of reasons why a risk might be transferred.
+There are a number of reasons why a risk might be transferred.
 Transferring a risk does not necessarily mean passing it over to someone else because of apathy.
 A colleague may simply be better placed to deal with the risk due to a greater level of experience or knowledge.

-A more medium/high scoring on the likelihood and impact scale may result in you treating the risk, or lowering its potential likelihood or impact.
+A medium-to-high score on the likelihood and impact scale may result in you treating the risk, or lowering its potential likelihood or impact.
 For example, if you identify a trip hazard that you cannot fix until a later date, then an acceptable response could be to treat the risk by cordoning off the area.

 If a risk has a high likelihood and impact, but cannot be treated, then the appropriate response would be to terminate it.